- Boards & Committees A - C

 - The CPC and the town will be looking at three primary considerations as we make our funding recommendations.
 As applicants fill out their paperwork and prepare any presentations, please keep in mind that we are looking to determine whether:

 - Proposed projects are eligible for Community Preservation funding;

 - Proposed projects are sufficiently developed in terms of their work plan and timing for further consideration; and whether

-Step 3.
+Step 4.
 Town Meeting Approval

-Step 4.
+Step 5.
 Funding Award

 Funding for approved projects will be available following Town Meeting, subject to satisfaction of any closing conditions established by the Community Preservation Committee and Town Meeting.
 Funds will not be released until any required restrictions have been recorded at the Registry of Deeds.
 Upon approval by Town Meeting, grantees will be required to enter into a Grant Agreement specifying the amount and conditions of the grant.